hamburger

 Political Views of Bal Gangadhar Tilak

 Throughout his life, Tilak worked to bring the Indian people together for widespread political activity.
 He argued that for this to occur, there had to be a thorough justification of anti-British, pro-Hindu activism.
-He offended many non-Hindus since he based his justification on Hindu religious lines and symbols, including Muslims, who started to join forces with the British for assistance.
+This offended many non-Hindus since Tilak based his justification on Hindu religious lines and symbols.

 Books by Bal Gangadhar Tilak